 Director of Operations

-Bill Otto moved to the Northwoods over 20 years ago after growing up in the Milwaukee area.
-He has been at Clearwater full-time since 1997 after spending 20 years in the management of businesses in Milwaukee and in Minocqua.
+Bill Otto moved permanently to the Northwoods in 1989 after growing up in the Milwaukee area.
+He has been at Clearwater full-time since 1997 after spending the previous 20 years in the management of businesses in Milwaukee and in Minocqua.
 As Director of Operations, Bill’s responsibilities include budget and financial management, property management, and contractor and maintenance oversight.
-Bill enjoys all of the wonderful opportunities that the Northwoods has to offer and appreciates working at Clearwater where every child that comes has the opportunity to experience the blessings that Clearwater offers.
+Bill enjoys all of the wonderful opportunities that the Northwoods has to offer and appreciates working at Clearwater where every child that comes has the opportunity to experience the blessings that Clearwater provides.
 Bill lives twenty minutes from camp on the Wisconsin River with his wife, Carol, and their four children.

 A Chicago native, Ruth Igoe was a camper, leadership and counselor at Clearwater for a decade.
 She has been working with Clearwater since summer 2006, first as a volunteer and later as an employee from May 2008 – May 2015, helping to stay in touch with our dynamic and far-flung alumnae, donors and supporters.
 During her tenure, Ruth shepherded and successfully completed Clearwater’s inaugural $7.5 million capital Voyageur Campaign from 2006 to 2013.
 She continues to help manage Clearwater’s fundraising efforts as a volunteer because she is so passionate about Clearwater’s mission.
 She is currently a major gift officer at North Park University in Chicago and in 2015 earned her master’s in nonprofit management from DePaul University, where she was inducted into the Nu Lambda Mu honors society for the study of nonprofit management.